Winkyboo/Overflowing-Palette-Game-Unity/README.md

 **Language :** C# (.cs)

 This is a simple Overflowing Palette puzzle on Unity.
+It features the Overflowing Palette Puzzle on Beohr Waters from Wuthering Waves.

 Feel free to clone this repository to try it locally.
 That's it, thank you!